munificent/craftinginterpreters/book/appendix-i.md

 ### Declarations

-A program is a series of declarations, which are the statements that bind new identifiers or any of the other statement types:
+A program is a series of declarations, which are the statements that bind new identifiers or any of the other statement types.

 ```ebnf
 declaration    → classDecl